Seven Dwarfs: Modern music

 David Bowie's "Little Wonder" on the Earthling (1997) album lists the individual names of the dwarves.

 The music video for the 2001 single "Sonne" by German rock band Rammstein is a parody of Snow White and the Seven Dwarfs, depicting the band members as the Seven Dwarfs mining gold for Snow White.

-Taylor Swift mentions both Snow White and the seven dwarves in her song "The Best Day", a track about her mother.
+Taylor Swift mentions both Snow White and the Seven Dwarfs in her song "The Best Day", a track about her mother.

 Response from people with dwarfism

 As a prominent cultural portrayal, the Seven Dwarfs have been controversial among people with dwarfism.
-One critical scholar has said it "followed the conventions of the freak show and perpetuated contemporary prejudices in their constructions of people with dwarfism," portraying them as "incapable, humorous, weird, childlike," and "overly naïve, perhaps even dim-witted."
+Critical scholar Keri Watson said Disney "followed the conventions of the freak show and perpetuated contemporary prejudices in their constructions of people with dwarfism," portraying them as "incapable, humorous, weird, childlike," and "overly naïve, perhaps even dim-witted."

-In 2022, dwarfism actor Peter Dinklage criticized Disney's planned live-action remake of Snow White and the Seven Dwarfs as being responsible for "renewing damaging stereotypes" saying "You're progressive in one way, but you're still making that fucking backward story of seven dwarves living in the cave.
+In 2022, actor Peter Dinklage criticized Disney's planned live-action remake of Snow White and the Seven Dwarfs as being responsible for "renewing damaging stereotypes" saying "You're progressive in one way, but you're still making that fucking backward story of seven dwarves living in the cave.
 What the fuck are you doing, man?"
+The Seven Dwarfs actually work as miners in a cave and live in a cottage in the forest.
+There is also a difference between people with dwarfism and Dwarfs as mythical and fantastical creatures from the European culture, folklore, fantasy and mythology.
+Some people criticized Dinklage's words either as a good faith misdirection or mistake and as a form of malicious activism or virtue signalling.
 Others in the dwarfism community like Jeff Brooks and Katrina Kemp expressed different views.
 Professional wrestler Dylan Postl, better known by his ring persona Hornswoggle, voiced his disagreement with Dinklage's condemnation of the Seven Dwarfs' portrayal, saying that Disney's replacement of them with anonymous "magical creatures," portrayed by voice actors, would have deprived dwarf actors of a possible starring role in a film based on an established property.
 Comedian Brad Williams also expressed a similar sentiment stating that while he agreed that the portrayal was "mildly offensive," there are ways to work around the issue by depicting the Dwarfs as a potential love interest for Snow White and de-emphasizing the prince's role in the story, also complimenting the positive aspects of the characters: "I mean, they have jobs, you know?
 They got good friends.
 They got a house.
 They like to protect her [Snow White].
 They're diamond miners, so they're rich.
 They're self-made, wealthy."